Ben Henshall

-Ben Henshall (born 22 June 2004) is an Australian professional basketball player the Perth Wildcats of the National Basketball League (NBL).
-He played for the BA Centre of Excellence in the NBL1 in 2022 and 2023 and then joined the Otago Nuggets of the New Zealand National Basketball League (NZNBL) in 2024.
+Ben Henshall (born 22 June 2004) is an Australian college basketball player for the Ole Miss Rebels of the Southeastern Conference.
+After playing for the BA Centre of Excellence in the NBL1, he joined the Perth Wildcats of the National Basketball League (NBL) in 2023, where he played three seasons.
+In 2026, he opted to turn to the college pathway in the U.S. and joined Ole Miss.

 Early life and career

 Henshall was born and raised in Western Australia.
 He grew up in the Perth suburb of Lynwood and initially played soccer and football.
 He started to take basketball seriously at age 14 while attending Willetton Senior High School.

 In 2021, Henshall led the Western Australia Under 18 Metro team to the gold medal at the national championships and was named the Western Australian Basketball League (WABL) Player of the Year while playing for the Cockburn Cougars.
 He also debuted for the Cougars in the NBL1 West during the 2021 season, averaging 6.17 points, 2.67 rebounds and 1.58 assists in 12 games.

 In 2022, Henshall moved to Canberra to attend the Australian Institute of Sport (AIS).
 He played for the BA Centre of Excellence in the NBL1 during the 2022 season and averaged 8.0 points, 2.24 rebounds and 1.65 assists in 17 games in the Wildcard conference.

 In 2023, Henshall led the Western Australia Under 20 team to the gold medal at the national championships and won the Bob Staunton Medal as the most outstanding player of the tournament.
 He also helped the NBA Global Academy win the NBA Academy Games in the United States, averaging a series-best 16.83 points per game.
 With the BA Centre of Excellence in the NBL1 East during the 2023 NBL1 season, he captained the team to a 20–2 record and averaged 18.05 points, 3.57 rebounds, 5.0 assists and 1.86 steals in 21 games.